ispyb/py-ispyb/docs/tests.md

 ```

 This command manages the test and linting verification.

-To tun both of them simply type `tox`
+To tun both of them simply type `tox`.

-To run only the test, you can type `tox -e py38`
+To run only the test, you can type `tox -e py38`.

-To run only the linters, you can type `tox -e flake8`
+To run only the linters, you can type `tox -e flake8`.